PedroMilanezAlmeida/ezDAFi/README.md

-# ez-DAFi
+# ezDAFi
 Have you ever wanted to bridge automated clustering techniques and human-driven gating strategies?
-Now you can, with the new DAFi plugin for FlowJo!
+Now you can with ezDAFi, the new FlowJo plugin for DAFi!

 DAFi stands for **D**irected **A**utomated **F**iltering and
 **I**dentification of cell populations in polychromatic